Russian intervention in the Syrian civil war: 2024 Syrian opposition offensive

 As of 2024, the Russian operational group in Syria consisted of special forces units, base security units, and part of an Air Force unit, maintained on a rotational basis.

 During the Northwestern Syrian offensive in 2024, the Russian Air Force renewed operations - conducting a number of airstrikes since the militants launched their offensive against Assad's forces in late November.
-The airstrikes were however limited and instead bombed civilian targets in the Idlib and Hama regions, specifically urban neighbourhoods and refugee camps, including Morek, Khan Sheikhoun, Kanfranbel, Hazarin and Tal Kawkabah.
+The airstrikes were however limited and instead bombed civilian targets in the Idlib and Hama regions, specifically urban neighborhoods and refugee camps, including Morek, Khan Sheikhoun, Kanfranbel, Hazarin and Tal Kawkabah.
 At least 50 people are reported to have been killed by the airstrikes.

 On November 29 rebel forces had entered Aleppo.
 The day after several more settlements were seized, with the rebels entering Hama and Homs.
 On 7 December 2024, the outskirts of Damascus were reached by rebel forces.

 Following Damascus's seizure, Russia confirmed that Assad had left Syria and had stepped down.
 This was followed by an announcement by the Syrian army command to officers that the Assad regime had ended.

 Following the rapid disintegration of Syrian republic forces and the swift advance by the Syrian opposition forces, Russian airstrikes increased, but they were unable to stop any of the offensives.

 On 30 November, the Deir ez-Zor offensive conducted by opposition forces managed to consolidate a hold in the industrial zones of the city of Deir ez-Zor.
 Russian forces on the ground operating in the area were thus forced to coordinate a withdrawal of military equipment and personnel from multiple headquarters of the city, relocating these assets on the eastern bank of the Euphrates before pulling out all together the following day.

+On 1 December 2024, Russia conducted an airstrike on the University of Aleppo in Aleppo, Syria, killing 12 people and injuring 23 others.
+Two journalists were killed by the airstrike.